 Stratarama are pleased to also offer Zoom meetings which allow for access by Owners by smart phone, tablet, laptop, PC and even landline so that the group have the best chance of achieving a quorum at their Strata meetings.

-Tony Johnson has been at the forefront of best practice in the Strata and Community Title management for over 17 years.
+Tony Johnson has been at the forefront of best practice in the Strata and Community Title management for nearly 2 decades.
 This was recognised as soon as the Industry began to acknowledge key Strata management people with awards in 2016.
 At this first Award evening Tony was recognised as the Strata Manager of the year for South Australia.
 He followed this up with successive wins in this category in 2017 and 2018.
 Making him the only three peat winner of this highly regarded award.
 These awards would not have been possible without the respect and willing referees who supported Tony’s nominations.

 Tony was also fortunate and grateful to be a Finalist in the National awards in the category of Strata Manager of the year in both 2018 & 2019.